This is the perfect font for people who cheat at school

 [Image: MSCHF]Technically, the team started with a Times New Roman clone called Nimbus Roman No. 9 (no doubt for licensing issues).
 Modifying it was a process that took two weeks to get just right; it required finding the balance between a font that’s wide enough to make a tangible difference in an assignment, but not so wide that the casual observer could possibly spot the difference.

 The final product looks amazing, though–the equivalent prank to a master sculptor shaping fake vomit.
-It had already been downloaded over 500 times shortly after its launch on Tuesday, and for good reason.
+It was already downloaded 5,000 times in its first day of launch, and for good reason.
 If you’re writing a 15-page, single spaced document, Times Newer Roman saves you almost 1,000 words getting there.

 “Brevity is the soul of wit,” says Whaley.
 “Write less and choose your words wisely.”